balupton/plant-vs-animal-products/README.md

 - [Watch the video that started the live export ban "Stories from Indonesia - Live Export Investigation" for letting us realise that non-human animals are people fighting for their lives][LiveExport]
 - [Watch Gary Yourofsky's "The Greatest Talk You'll Ever Hear" to make the connection][GaryTalk]
 - [Watch the "Earthlings" documentary to realise the full extent of the immense horror that our support of the animal industry causes][Earthlings]
+- [Watch the "Lucent" documentary to discover the horror of Australia's pig industry][Lucent]